zebleck/InsightMap/README.md

 ## Contributing

+Project still needs a lot of work.
 Feel free to submit pull requests or create issues to improve the project.

 ## License